 In ITSM, continually reviewing and improving your services and underlying components creates value.
-This is where change control comes in: the practice of managing changes within your ITSM domain.
-Change control includes adding or modifying features to align with customer and business needs, enhancing efficiency or efficacy within internal processes, or implementing controls to satisfy compliance and governance.
+This is where change enablement comes in: the practice of managing changes within your ITSM domain.
+The change enablement activity includes adding or modifying features to align with customer and business needs, enhancing efficiency or efficacy within internal processes, or implementing controls to satisfy compliance and governance.

 BMC Helix - The Future of Service and Operations Management